AA+W - Fotolia

 Today, most industrial sensors would be connected wirelessly, and access networks provided by multiple small-scale communications companies would not require high bandwidth, says Zeichner.

-But those networks do not scale well and, in time, scalable IoT networks would be essential.
+But those networks do not scale well and, in time, scalable IoT networks will be essential.
 “The reliability of that connectivity could continue to hold us back,” he warns.

 Some communications companies have begun to address the challenge.
 In May 2017, Telstra announced the extension of its Melbourne laboratory, which will now include what it claims is Australia’s first publicly accessible GSMA Open IoT Lab.